-According to Kureishy the hardest part of working with AI is gaining access to data.
-“It all comes down to how do you make sure you have the right data and you’ve prepared it for your AI algorithm to digest,” says principal analyst at Forrester, Michele Goetz.
+According to Kureishy the hardest part of working with AI is gaining access to big data.
+“It all comes down to how do you make sure you have the right data and you’ve prepared it for your AI algorithm to digest,” says Principal analyst at Forrester, Michele Goetz.

 “AI is really recognized by companies as a way to create better relationships and better experiences with their customers.”

 The integration and adoption of AI across the world will affect the way owners think about their own business models.

 “It’s very resource-intensive to adopt [AI] without a clear understanding of what [it] is going to do,” says Goetz.